joeletness/Python-ETL-Sample/README.md

 - MPS7 _(controller)_
   - Responsible for collecting and storing LogEntry and User data along with accumulating aggregation info
 - LogEntry _(data-model)_
-  - Responsible for transforming chunks of bytes into meaningful data that represents a log entry
+  - Responsible for transforming chunks of bytes into data that can represent a log entry
 - User _(data-model)_
   - Responsible for aggregating and reporting any specific user’s transaction amounts